Skip to main content

 Thumb drive definition

-A small, portable device that is used to store and transfer data.
-It is called a ‘thumb drive’ because it is typically about the same size as a thumb.
+A thumb drive is a small, portable device that is used to store and transfer data.
+It is called a 'thumb drive' because it is typically about the same size as a thumb.
 It connects to a computer or other device using a USB (Universal Serial Bus) port, and is typically used to transfer files between computers, back up data, and store files for portable use.
 Thumb drives are convenient because they are small, lightweight, easy to use, and they do not require any special software or drivers to work.
 They are also relatively inexpensive and can be used with almost any device that has a USB port.

 Thumb drive security risks